T Level (Level 3) in

 What qualifications do I need to start?

-- 5 GCSEs at grade 4 or above to include English and Maths
+- 5 GCSEs at grade 4 or above to include English, Maths or

 - You will also need to attend an interview and an applicant day

 What qualifications will I gain?

 - T Level (Level 3) in Agriculture, Land Management and Production (Land-based Engineering)

 - This course is equivalent to three A Levels, so you could decide to progress onto Higher Education and study a degree,

 - You could complete a Higher Apprenticeship or,

 - Go straight into employment within the Agricultural sector